 Yes, there are a lot of stuff/features inside that popup but I have never used any of them in my couple of years using this plugin.
 I just click on the “Crayon” link and paste my code.
 Look at the screenshot below with the code added.

 You see the **pre** tags at the beginning and end of the code?
-Don’t touch this because that’s the actual code that makes your code look like the sample image.
-Don’t ever type the **pre** codes manually, always use the “Crayon” button so you are doing it the correct way.
+Don’t touch these because that’s the actual code that makes your code look like the sample image.
+Don’t ever type the **pre** codes manually, always use the “Crayon” button so you are adding code the correct way.

-The 2nd way to post code with this plugin is on the visual editor page if you prefer to write from that page.
+The 2nd way to post code with this plugin is using the visual editor editing window if you prefer to write from that page.
 It’s relatively the same way as before with a slight twist.

 Now that you have clicked on that image, you’ll notice the same popup box link in the “Text Editor” page.
 Like before, just copy your code into the blank box and click on “add”